latest- highest version: may be experimental.

 _autosave1.zip is generated the first time the server is started.
 The

-/tmp/factorio/config is used for the map settings.
+/tmp/factorio/config are used for the map settings.
 On subsequent runs the newest save is used.

 To load an old save stop the server and run the command